ayushrajdahal/academic/_portfolio/portfolio-1-seeingbox.md

 <img src="https://miro.medium.com/max/1400/1*IHFWjNRir6TfKenzwK16bg.png" alt="" width="500">

 Point the Seeing Box, push the button, and it will tell you what it sees.
-This project was built using a Raspberry Pi and has a practical side for the vision impaired.
+SeeingBox is a Raspberry pi-based Blind Assistance System Prototype that describes the Object/Scene in front of its Camera via Audio.
 It uses Microsoft Cognitive Services API, and hence, requires an internet connection.
-Yes, "there is an app for that," but the form factor is much cooler and costs much less than a smartphone as it is based on the $10 Raspberry Pi Zero W.

 `Tools Used: Python, Bash, Raspberry Pi, Microsoft Azure`

+<a href="https://github.com/ayushrajdahal/SeeingBox" target="_blank">[Demo]</a>

-<a href="https://github.com/ayushrajdahal/SeeingBox" target="_blank">[Link to GitHub Repository]</a>
+<a href="https://github.com/ayushrajdahal/SeeingBox" target="_blank">[Code]</a>